MCRen88/AI_Trade_Central/README.md

 ### Indices, Sectors Sentiments
     -trade indices and sectors based on current earnings sentiment trends of companies in the sector or indices
 ### Daily Earnings call release sentiments by ticker for all public companies and its past trends
-    -trade individual companies before and after earnings release using the trends of sentiments
+    -trade individual companies before and after earnings release using the trends of earnings call sentiments
 ## Daily propritary AI Trading Buy/Sell recommendation(using 7800 features & accuracy 99.5%)
     -get aheads up on what the algos are upto the next day.
 Use this knowledge to place profitable trades ahead
 ## 24 Reinforcement Learning Agent Trading Signals